Success Story of Britannia: A Legacy of Trust and Innovation in Every Bite

 Britannia - Founder and History

-1954 - The automatic plants were installed in Mumbai plant also in the same year the development of high quality sliced and wrapped bread in India was initiated by the company and was first manufactured at Delhi.
+- 1954 - The automatic plants were installed in the Mumbai plant.
+Also in the same year, the development of high-quality sliced and wrapped bread in India was initiated by the company and was first manufactured in Delhi.

-1976 - The company had introduced Britannia bread in Calcutta and Chennai.
+- 1976 - The company introduced Britannia bread in Calcutta and Chennai.

-1978 - The company made Public issue, in that Indian shareholding crossed 60%.
+- 1978 - The company made a Public issue in that Indian shareholding crossed 60%.

-Fast forward to Current Status, 2021 - Britannia is one of India's oldest existing companies.
-It is now part of the Wadia Group headed by Nusli Wadia.
-Britannia's revenue stood at 11,878.95 crores INR (US$1.7 billion) in 2020.
+Fast forward to the Current Status of 2025 - Britannia is one of India's oldest existing companies.
+It is now part of the Wadia Group headed by Nusli Wadia and is the owner of Britannia.
+The company's revenue stood at INR 16,769.3 crores INR in 2024.
+Varun Berry is the Executive Vice-chairman and Managing Director of Britannia Industries.

 Britannia - Mission